 PROFILE: Started by Wal-Mart founders Sam and Helen Walton and currently run by their grandchildren, the Walton Family Foundation is rooted in the “belief in the power of individuals to transform their lives” and focuses on large-scale “transformative” grants to realize that possibility.
-Within that broad context, the foundation has three main funding areas: K-12 education improvement, thriving environments and prosperous communities, and “giving back” to the family’s “home region” of “northwest Arkansas and the Arkansas and Mississippi Delta.”
+Within that broad context, the foundation has three main funding areas: K-12 Education, Environment, and Home Region, which serves “northwest Arkansas and the Arkansas and Mississippi Delta.”

-Another key area for Walton is its Environment program, which supports initiatives “that pursue lasting conservation solutions for oceans and rivers while also recognizing the role these waters play in the livelihoods of those who live and work nearby.”
+Another key area for Walton is its Environment program, which supports higher education initiatives “that pursue lasting conservation solutions for oceans and rivers while also recognizing the role these waters play in the livelihoods of those who live and work nearby.”
 The two initiatives it utilizes for this program are Freshwater Conservation, directed at efforts specific to “the Colorado and Mississippi River Basins,” and Marine Conservation, which gives grants that foster “economic incentives for sustainable resource management in some of the world’s most ecologically rich ocean areas.”
-In one recent year, the foundation gave over $100 million in the Environment program alone, with awards ranging from about $40,000 to just over $250,000 going to about a dozen different universities.

-The Walton foundation is also financially committed to the region in which Wal-Mart was founded.
-To that end, its Home Region program works “to invest in programs and initiatives that enhance the quality of life for people living in Northwest Arkansas and the Arkansas and Mississippi Delta Region.”
-In Arkansas, funding priorities include Pre-K Education, Arts and Culture, Economic Development, and “Preserv[ing] a Sense of Place.”
+Finally, Walton’s Home Region program works “to invest in programs and initiatives that enhance the quality of life for people living in Northwest Arkansas and the Arkansas and Mississippi Delta Region.”
+In Arkansas, funding priorities include pre-K education, arts and culture, economic development, and “[p]reserv[ing] a [s]ense of [p]lace.”
 In the Mississippi Delta, the focus is on Pre-K-12 education, Public Safety, Youth Engagement, and Job Creation.
-The broad scope of this program certainly leaves the door open for regional postsecondary institutions.
-While it is not clear whether the funding came through this program, in one recent year several Arkansas colleges and universities received varying levels of Walton support, including awards to several branches of the University of Arkansas.
-In addition, Walton’s 2020 Home Region Plan “includes an anticipated investment of more than $302 million in the region,” so significant funding opportunities are likely to continue for several years to come.
+In one recent year several Arkansas colleges and universities received varying levels of Walton support, including awards to several branches of the University of Arkansas.